 The difference in approach between Bessiter and Merle is outlined when they discuss the Honours List.
 Bessiter says, “I believe men should honour one another individually and personally, not by some feudally derived committee” and Merle replies, “I accepted mine, Jimmy, because I thought it less ostentatious to accept.”
 However, Bessiter then pointedly tells Revidge and Merle that if we are to have an honours system, he insists as a representative of half a million trades unionists to influence the selectors to chose the men he thinks should be on it.

-In “The Trouble With Auntie” Bowers gave Barbara Murray her first opportunity to show some defiance, ultimately denying Wilder Merle’s support.
-In this episode, she shows more initiative, although this time the unintended consequence has a more positive outcome for her husband.
+“The Trouble With Auntie”, also written by Bowers, showed Pamela making a principled decision to defy her husband, an acte which deepened the rift between Wilder and Merle.
+In this episode, Pamela once again shows initiative, although this time the unintended consequence has a more positive outcome for her husband.
 Wilder holds a quarter of a million pounds worth of shares in Scott Furlong, but he had also made Pamela a gift of £3000 worth of shares ten years ago in exchange for the money to put a deposit on their house.
 Telliter (John Wentworth) a financial advisor recommended by Henry Forbes, informs her that the shares are now worth a quarter of a million pounds.
 Together, she and John Wilder own 15% of the Scott Furlong stock.
 Wilder had earlier told Pamela that Elbertson’s have a controlling 27% interest in Scott Furlong – both a strength and a weakness if the share price falls.
 If his back is against the wall he will start selling his shares in order to depress the price.
 Seeking to defend her own unexpected fortune, Pamela instructs Telliter to sell her shares as quickly as possible.
 In the final showdown with Revidge, this sudden sell-off unnerves Sir Gordon who thinks he has misjudged Wilder’s recklessness and agrees to back down.
 By the end of the episode, Telliter’s manipulations have also resulted in Pamela being the biggest single shareholder.
 “Doesn’t that make me your boss, in some way?” she asks Wilder.

 Barbara Murray makes the most of her scenes as Pamela Wilder, resignedly knitting when we first see her (“I caught it from Auntie.
 He knits all the time.
 He says it soothes him.”), dazed when Telliter explains the extent of her fortunes and then dizzily excited in the final scene when she reveals to Wilder that she is behind the mysterious sell-off which has saved his career.
-It is not the most positive role in the story, but her final dissembling line to Wilder hints at more to come.
+21st Century viewers might be appalled by the unliberated portrayal of Pamela - the fact that she has been kept in ignorance and is like a child playing with a new toy.
+But, the picture of a woman discovering her power is heartening, and the overall comic effect of Barbara Murray's scenes with Patrick Wymark lift the episode.
+Pamela's final dissembling line to Wilder hints at more to come.

 Norma Ronald as the indispensible Miss Lingard.